evolving-plants/experiments/README.md

   - [ ] LEAVES: some leaves are turing into buds
   - [ ] LEAVES: Make all the leaves on a plant rather similar to each other
   - [ ] LEAVES: In the initial population, make the leaves on each plant quite different from those on other plants
+  - [✓] LEAF: Improved the leaf shape a little
   - [ ] LEAF: Make a new, improved leaf

   - [ ] STEMS: Give all the leaves on a plant the same final stemlength